 “And if all does not go well?”

 Willow did not respond to this, and he and Gabir fell into a companionable silence for the remainder of their journey through Lutsalma.
-The farmland of the central ring of Aljana was pristine, withstanding the extreme heat of the desert thanks to the massive irrigation works that ran throughout.
+The farmland of the central ring of Aljana was pristine, withstanding the extreme heat of the desert thanks to the massive irrigation works that coursed throughout.

 As the cart made its way further into Lutsalma, the Crown only grew to dominate the sky above.
 The inner wall came into focus, bathed in the soft green light that refracted off of the towers.